Your choice of softwash system will depend on the nature and materials of a particular roof and the requirements of your customer.

 3) The third softwash system

-Do not use high pressure because this can damage the surface of the roof tiles and significantly reduce their life expectancy.
+Do not use very high pressure because this can damage the surface of roof tiles and significantly reduce their life expectancy.

-Work from the apex down (never from the gutters up because of the danger of the water spray getting under the tiles).
+Work from the apex down (never – when using a pressure washer – work from the gutters up, because of the dangers created by the pressurised water spray getting under the tiles).

-1) This is the opposite direction to when softwashing with Benz biocides because then we want the biocide to get under the laps and kill the spores that hide there.
+3) Spraying from the roof apex down is the opposite to when soft washing with Benz biocides because then we want the biocide to get under the laps and kill the spores that hide there.
+Because of the low-pressure delivery system, no damage will ensue.

-2) When the roof looks clean from jet washing, remember that spores will not have been killed, so post-treating with Bio Cleanze will be essential.
+4) When the roof looks clean from power washing, remember that spores will not have been killed, so post-treating with Bio Cleanze is essential.

 The time a roof treated with Bio Cleanze stays clean will depend on multiple factors.
 For example, the severity of the colonisation, the prevailing weather, the type of surface and the local environment.